pierre-guillou/pdiags_bench/README.md

 $ cp results-*timestamp_for_the_3D_dataset_run*.json plots/results_3D.json
 ```

-Next, the Figures 18 and 19 of the IEEE TVCG paper "Discrete Morse
+Next, the Figures 18 and 19 of the [IEEE TVCG paper "Discrete Morse
-Sandwich: Fast Computation of Persistence Diagrams for Scalar Data –
+Sandwich: Fast Computation of Persistence Diagrams for Scalar Data --
-An Algorithm and A Benchmark" can be reproduced with the following command
+An Algorithm and A Benchmark"](https://arxiv.org/abs/2206.13932) can be reproduced with the following command

 ```sh
 cd plots